 The members of our compensation committee are James Ryan Clark (chairperson), George L. Estes III, Geoffrey I. Miller and Richard H. Taketa.
-We intend to avail ourselves of the "controlled company" exception under the Nasdaq Marketplace Rules which exempts us from the requirement that we have a compensation committee composed entirely of independent directors.
 The compensation committee operates under a written charter that satisfies the applicable standards of the SEC and the Nasdaq Marketplace Rules.